asmeraz/visualization/02_activities/assignments/assignment_3.md

     I prioritized features like Indicator Name, Measure, and Subgroup because they directly support the insight I'm trying to highlight—such as trends in performance, engagement, or disparities.

     > What ‘underwater labour’ contributed to your final data visualization product?
     It was not easy that is for sure.
 I evaluated which fields would add analytical value and which might clutter or confuse the visuals.
 Before even building charts, I ran descriptive stats and quick visuals to understand trends, outliers, and patterns.This helped shape what stories the dashboard could tell and guided my chart selection.
-I didn’t just slap on charts—I fine-tuned colors, legends, tooltips, and layouts to improve readability and accessibility.
+I didn’t just slap on charts—I fine-tuned colors, legends, tooltips, and layouts to improve readability and accessibility